 - celebrating with friends

-For more serious mood swings that don’t seem to go away, reach out to a mental health professional for help.
+For more serious changes in mood that don’t seem to go away, reach out to a mental health professional for help.

 Reducing the emotional symptoms of stress starts with reducing the sources of stress in your life.